juggernaut/juggernaut.github.io/_posts/2017-10-23-rust-options.markdown

 {% highlight rust %}
 println!("Alice's middle name is {}", alice.middle.unwrap()); // prints Bob
+{% endhighlight %}

 It works!
 Let’s try it with Jon:
-{% endhighlight %}

 {% highlight rust %}
 println!("Jon's middle name is {}", jon.middle.unwrap()); // panics
 {% endhighlight %}

-So, `unwrap()` panics and exits the program when the Option is empty i.e None.
+So, `unwrap()` panics and exits the program when the `Option` is empty i.e `None`.
 This is less than ideal.

 ## Pattern matching
 Since `Option` is actually just an `enum`, we can use pattern matching to print the middle name if it is present, or a default message if it is not.